Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 • French train stations can also be works of art.
 Many of them are quite old (in fact, some were so beautiful they have been converted into museums, like the Musée d'Orsay, which was once the Gare d'Orsay).
 Some are small and picturesque, others are modern and look no different from subway stations.
 Just be prepared for the variety.

 • Most train stations have departure boards.
-I say most because some tiny stations have put up new, electronic boards but because there is insufficient maintenance staff, they often break down and repairs may take time.
+I say most because some tiny stations have put up new, electronic boards but because there is insufficient maintenance staff, these often break down and repairs may take time.

 How to buy train tickets in France